First Floor Power

 A Bridge to Alice

 Colossus Part 1

 Finch were a mid-'70s instrumental Dutch outfit who played a rather lush form of symphonic progressive, utilising the sort of chord changes that may be slightly too 'sweet' for some tastes, especially later in their career.
 The band actually cover a variety of styles on Glory of the Inner Force, from the lushness of Register Magister through to the jazz-rock influenced Paradoxical Moods, always managing to adhere to the twin tenets of prog, complexity and melodic invention.
 Despite their being guitarist Joop van Nimwegen's band, guitar solos aren't horrifically overdone; in fact, all the band members have a chance to show their 'chops' at one point or another.

-So; recommended musically, though the Mellotron use is decidedly, er, 'low key'.
-Interestingly, the CD includes both sides of a single released after the album, Colosus Parts 1 and 2, apparently being the theme music to an imaginary film.
-Typical Finch, except in their length, the tracks feature a load more 'Tron than the album tracks, for some odd reason.
+So; recommended musically, though the Mellotron use is decidedly low key.
+Interestingly, the CD includes both sides of a single released after the album, Colossus Parts 1 and 2, apparently being the theme music to an imaginary film.
+Typical Finch, except in their length, the tracks feature a load more Mellotron than the album tracks, for some odd reason.
 Finch went on to release Beyond Expression (****) and the possibly slightly too cheesy Galleons of Passion (****), then fell into disarray as with so many of their contemporaries.
-In 1999, a double CD suddenly appeared, The Making of...Galleons of Passion/Stage '76 (****), pairing demos for their third album with, funnily enough, a live recording, including Paradoxical Moods, also worth hearing.
+In 1999, a double CD appeared, The Making of...Galleons of Passion/Stage '76 (****), pairing demos for their third album with, funnily enough, a live recording, including Paradoxical Moods (obviously Mellotron-free), also worth hearing.

 Destination Girl (2004, 30.33) ***/T½Reno

 Day is Over